 7.1 The site is located within the urban area and is occupied by a currently vacant commercial building.
-The site is located within a designated Employment Area.
-And one side of it is located with the Staines Town Centre Shopping Area.
+The site is located within a designated Employment Area and one side of it is located with the Staines Town Centre Shopping Area.
 The property is located on the periphery of the Employment Area and evidence in the form of a Marketing Assessment has been submitted which concludes that the premises is 'unsuited to continued Class A retail use due partly to economic issues related to the declining sector made even more difficult by the trading position, the poor condition of the property and irregular layout.
 These conspire to render the premises beyond both a practical and economic life'.
 The adjoining property at Provident House has been converted to residential use.
-The building was used as a restaurant with ancillary accommodation above, which would have provided limited employment opportunities Therefore, on balance, the principle of demolishing the existing commercial building and replacing it with a new residential development is considered acceptable.
+The building was used as a restaurant with ancillary accommodation above, which would have provided limited employment opportunities.
+Therefore, on balance, the principle of demolishing the existing commercial building and replacing it with a new residential development is considered acceptable.
+It should be noted that the principal of housing redevelopment on this site was accepted under the previous proposal, 17/01938/FUL.